Undergraduate study | Chinese

 Why study Chinese in Edinburgh?

-One of the world’s earliest civilisations, China is once again a major economic and political global power; one whose scale makes an understanding of regional and cultural differences essential.
+One of the world’s earliest civilisations, China is a major economic and political global power.
+Its scale makes an understanding of regional and cultural differences essential.
+Mandarin Chinese is the world's second most-spoken language, and its associated cultures have helped shape the contemporary world in many ways.

-You’ll be part of a friendly community of staff and students in Asian Studies, with its own Chinese Studies Peer Support Group, great links to the Confucius Institute for Scotland, and a regular seminar series featuring visiting speakers, all within a School passionate about languages, literatures and cultures from around the globe.
+You’ll be part of a friendly community of staff and students passionate about languages, literatures and cultures from around the globe.
+In Asian Studies in particular, we have:

 The programme at Edinburgh is unique in its structure because it allows you to not only study Chinese language with your peers, but also delve into China’s history, literature and film under the guidance of renowned lecturers.
 One of my favourite aspects of studying at Edinburgh is being able to connect with other students studying Chinese from across all four years; they are always willing and enthusiastic mentors.